ethicodeorg/foodprint-calculator/README.md

 ### Deploy

 ```
-# Log into Droplet
-ssh root@167.99.192.228

-# Pull and rebuild app
+# After pulling on the droplet, rebuild the app
-ggpur
 npm run build

 # Find running process